altmp/altv-docs/articles/troubleshooting/client-mods.md

 ### Enabling mod support

-As first step we have to enable the mod directory support in our [altv.toml](~/articles/configs/client.md):
+As first step we have to enable the mod directory support in our [altv.toml](~/articles/configs/client.md), which can be enabled by clicking [here](altv://action/setcfg?enableModDirectory=true).
+If the automatic activation doesn't work, follow the those steps to manually enable it:

 1. Navigate to your alt:V directory
 2. Open the altv.toml file with a text editor